-More than eight million people in low- and middle-income countries were receiving HIV antiretroviral therapy at the end of 2011.
+At the end of 2012, 9.7 million people in low- and middle-income countries were receiving HIV antiretroviral therapy.
 Until 2003, the high cost of the medicines, weak or inadequate health care infrastructure, and lack of financing prevented wide use of combination antiretroviral treatment in low- and middle-income countries.
 But in recent years, increased political and financial commitment has allowed dramatic expansion of access to treatment.

 Is there a cure for HIV?